 The complete details of the Shaldieli transaction are not known to us.
-However, Shaldieli published a Transaction Report (equivalent to a prospectus) as part of its reports to the Israeli Stock Exchange on December 11, 2010 and published a new transaction report on June 21, 2011 calling for a shareholders meeting on July 26, 2011 to approve the said deal.
-We have been not been provided with copies of communication that Shaldieli might have had with the Israel Securities Authority as a result of its filing of the Transaction Reports and are therefore not aware of the issues raised, if any by the Israel Securities Authority.
+However, Shaldieli published a Transaction Report (equivalent to a prospectus) as part of its reports to the Israeli Stock Exchange on December 11, 2010.
+We have been not been provided with copies of communication that Shaldieli might have had with the Israel Securities Authority as a result of its filing of the Transaction Report and are therefore not aware of issues raised, if any by the Israel Securities Authority.
+However, Shaldieli has postponed for an indefinite period of time its shareholders special meeting to approve the transaction.

-As a result of our disputes with Mr. Cooper, ITC and IPC Cayman, we commenced the following legal actions:
+As a result of our disputes with Mr. Cooper, ITC and IPC Cayman,, we commenced the following legal actions: